 Database specific examples

-At this time there is no way to link directly to a page or chapter in an ebrary book.
+At this time there is no way to link directly to a page or chapter in an Ebook Central book.
 Links should be made to the item record in the library catalog using the “Record Link” option provided in the sharing button in the upper righthand corner of the record.
 From the catalog record users can click through to the ebook.
-This method is advised for all ebooks, including those from Safari, MyiLibrary, Springer, etc.
+This method is advised for all ebooks, including those from MyiLibrary, Springer, etc.

 - Highlight and copy the Record link provided in the AUS Library catalog record